rikardwissing/raspberry-pi-xmy-full-node/README.md

 *  Power adapter for the Pi
 *  A cool case for it (optional)

 I've currently only tested this tutorial on a Raspberry Pi 4 with 4GB of RAM with a 16GB micro SD card, the complete setup cost me about $50.
-If a cheaper model of the Raspberry Pi could be used you could probably get the price down quite a bit.
-I am currently trying to find a Raspberry Pi Zero W to test on, which could make a $15 setup possible.
+If a cheaper model of the Raspberry Pi is used you could probably get the price down quite a bit.
+I am currently trying to find a Raspberry Pi Zero W to test it on, which could make a $15 setup possible.

 ### Prepare the SD card